Athadu: Plot

-Nandu returns amidst the outrage, and admits the lie, but says he never intended to deceive the family.
-Pardhu's grandfather, Satyanarayana Murthy, takes him to his study, and privately acknowledges Nandu as his grandson, noting that he didn't need to do what he did, but did it out of love anyway.
-He hands Nandu a shotgun, once owned by Pardhu's father, which had misfired and killed him due to an obstructed barrel, and encourages him to uncover the truth and clear his name.
-Unbeknownst to anyone, the gun was obstructed again with one of the marbles that the kids were playing with.
+Nandu returns to the house to face the outraged family, admitting to the impersonation but maintaining that he never intended to hurt them.
+Pardhu's grandfather, Satyanarayana Murthy, takes Nandu into his study.
+Privately acknowledging Nandu as his true grandson, Murthy notes that Nandu chose to save the family out of genuine love.
+He hands Nandu an old family shotgun—the same weapon that had previously misfired and killed Pardhu's father due to an obstructed barrel—and encourages him to uncover the conspiracy to clear his name.
+Unbeknownst to both men, the gun's barrel has become obstructed again by a marble dropped inside by playing children.

-Nandu contacts Baaji Reddy, and blackmails him with a fake recording of the original conversation into confessing.
-Baaji Reddy reveals that Malli is alive and was bribed to assassinate Siva Reddy and frame Nandu so that Baaji Reddy could secure the chief minister position.
-Nandu secretly records this confession.
-Nandu tracks Malli to a church, where they are ambushed by Baaji Reddy's corrupt officers.
-Nandu eliminates the attackers and confronts Malli, who takes Nandu's shotgun and aims at him.
-However, when he fires, the obstructed barrel causes the gun to backfire, killing him.
-Prasad arrives, and Nandu hands over the recording.
-Prasad confronts Baaji Reddy, who arrogantly dismisses the evidence as inadmissible in court.
-However, Prasad points out that Siva Reddy's vengeful son would not hesitate to kill him once the truth emerged.
-With no escape, Baaji Reddy commits suicide.
+Nandu contacts Baaji Reddy, blackmailing him with a fabricated recording of their original assignment.
+A panicked Baaji Reddy reveals that Malli is actually alive; Baaji Reddy had bribed him to double-cross Nandu and assassinate Siva Reddy so Baaji Reddy could claim the Chief Minister's seat.
+Nandu records this confession and tracks Malli to a church, where they are ambushed by corrupt police officers.
+Nandu eliminates the attackers and confronts his former partner.
+Malli seizes Nandu’s shotgun and pulls the trigger, but the obstructed barrel causes the weapon to backfire, killing Malli instantly.

-Later, Prasad finds Nandu performing Pardhu's last rites.
-Addressing him as Pardhu, he reveals that he has officially cleared his name and allows him to go free.
-Nandu, having fully embraced his new identity, returns to Basarlapudi to live happily with his newfound family.
+Prasad arrives at the scene, and Nandu hands over the recorded confession.
+Armed with the tape, Prasad confronts Baaji Reddy.
+When the politician arrogantly dismisses the recording as inadmissible in court, Prasad counters that Siva Reddy’s vengeful son will execute him the moment the truth leaks to the public.
+Facing brutal retribution, Baaji Reddy commits suicide.
+Later, Prasad finds Nandu performing Pardhu's final rites on a riverbank.
+Addressing him officially as Pardhu, Prasad reveals that he has cleared Nandu's criminal record and grants him his freedom.
+Fully embracing his new life, Nandu returns to Basarlapudi to live permanently with his family.